electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 The battery in the Q6 e-tron consists of twelve or ten modules with prismatic cells.
 The nickel, cobalt, and manganese ratio is 8:1:1, and the battery achieves a higher energy density.

-We expect the battery with the launch to have the following specifications
+The battery with the launch to have the following specifications

 - Twelve modules/180 cells with 100 kWh gross (96.8 kWh net)
-- Ten modules/150 cells with 84.4kWh gross (80.8 kWh net).

-These batteries will give the Audi Q6 e-tron a WLTP range of approximately 485-600km, depending on the trim level for the largest battery.
-(16.2 - 20 kWh/100km)
+These batteries will give the Audi Q6 e-tron a WLTP 625km, depending on the trim level for the largest battery.
+(15.18 kWh/100km)
 Thanks to 800-volt technology, the Q6 e-tron can be charged with a charging capacity of more than 270kW.

 ![Prototype](https://media.electrichasgoneaudi.net/multimedia/models/q6-e-tron/charging_st.jpg "Audi Q6 e-tron prototype charging by Auto Week NL")